Benefits of Using Reports and Dashboards on the Reward Gateway Platform

 A client leader wants to help managers make recognition a consistent practice.

-They then posts a blog, segmented for managers, about the importance and impact of recognition.
+They can then post a blog, segmented for managers, about the importance and impact of recognition.

-They can track blog readership and compare it to a corresponding spike in ecard activity, so they knows their blog post has had an impact.
+They can track blog readership and compare it to a corresponding spike in ecard activity, so they know their blog post has had an impact.